Skip to main content

 The Debtors operate through two primary product segments: (1) TCS (which includes Custom Spaces and General Merchandise) and (2) Elfa.
 For fiscal year 2023, total net sales were approximately $847.7 million, with the TCS segment accounting for around 94.5% ($801.4 million) of sales and Elfa about 5.5% ($46.3 million).

-Custom Spaces: Elfa Classic, Elfa Décor+, Elfa Garage+, Preston and other wood‑based systems—many produced at the 58 k sq ft C Studio plant in Elmhurst—drive the company's design‑and‑install revenue.
+Custom Spaces: Elfa Classic, Elfa Décor+, Elfa Garage+, Preston and other wood-based systems—many produced at the ~58k sq ft C Studio plant in Elmhurst—drive the company’s design-and-install revenue.

-General Merchandise: More than 10,000 SKU's of bins, shelving, hooks and food‑storage items complement the Custom Spaces lines.
+General Merchandise: More than 10,000 SKUs of bins, shelving, hooks and food-storage items complement the Custom Spaces lines.

 Elfa: Elfa International AB (Malmö, Sweden) supplies proprietary steel and wire components sold exclusively through TCSG and wholesaled in 30 countries.
 Elfa and its subsidiaries are not debtors.